Biswas57/kaflow/Blogging&Design/usability_tests.md

 //
 **If none of the Partitions have only have one message then do the next 2 commands**
 ### Creating a Producer with Manual Allocation (Just to test singular consume event)
-create producer bananaCook integer manual
+create producer bananaCook banana manual

 ### Creating a message in the Banana Topic
 create event bananaCook banana bananaCookForFun bananaCookingMethod1